UAF-RCS/uaf-rcs-hpc-docs/getting-started/introduction.md

 For more information on nodes please see our [nodes overview](./nodes.md).

+To access the cluster you will need to use a `SSH client`, which allows you to remotely access the cluster.
+To learn more about SSH please see [Logging In](#logging-in).

 The general process for running a job on Chinook is as follows:

 * Verify that your code can make use of parallel processing, such as by being able to run multiple instances of your code at the same time, it makes of multi-core APIs (such as OpenMP), or makes use of multi-node APIs (such as MPI).